 - Avoid marginalising or offending any sector of society, especially minorities or those on the fringes of society.
 By contrast, standing up for, or highlighting awareness, of minority concerns is a great way to generate some positive controversy and start a conversation (that will hopefully see you on the right side of the debate).

-- Relgion and politics are almost always best avoided when it comes to marketing.
+- Religion and politics are almost always best avoided when it comes to marketing.
+However, there are occasions when using their imagery can be powerful (and controversial too).

 - If you do find yourself on the wrong side of a backlash, pull the ad as soon as possible and issue an apology.